clojurists-together/clojuriststogether.org/content/news/2018/august-2018-monthly-update.md

 This was a lot of work but it sets the project up for more interesting extensions besides API documentation and articles (think specs & examples).

-Also I looked more into **integrating specs** but without changes to spec it is impossible to determine if a spec originates from the artefact that is being analysed or from one of it's dependencies.
+Also I looked more into **integrating specs** but without changes to spec it is impossible to determine if a spec originates from the artefact that is being analysed or from one of its dependencies.
 To fix this specs will need to support metadata ([CLJ-2194](https://dev.clojure.org/jira/browse/CLJ-2194)) but the timeline for this is unclear.

 In the light of this I'm considering focusing on examples first.
 More details to come.